 Artist: After Parmigianino (Girolamo Francesco Maria Mazzola) (Italian, Parma 1503–1540 Casalmaggiore)

 Dimensions: Sheet: 9 1/16 x 12 7/8 in.
 (23 x 32.7 cm)

 Credit Line: The Elisha Whittelsey Collection, The Elisha Whittelsey Fund, 1949

 The beautiful Venus was oddly matched to the lame blacksmith Vulcan (the Greek Hephaistos), a virtuosic metalworker who forged Cupid's potent arrows as well as the elaborate armor of the gods and heroes.
-When the smith learned of his wife's long-running affair with Mars (the Greek Ares), he retaliated by fashioning a net of iron so fine that it could not be seen and laying it over a bed to trap the lovers in a subsequent embrace.
-This print seems to depict Vulcan crafting the invisible links, while Venus and Mars carry on, oblivious to his presence.
+When the smith learned of his wife's long-running love affair with Mars (the Greek Ares), he retaliated by fashioning a net of iron so fine that it could not be seen and laying it over a bed to trap the lovers in an embrace.
+This print seems to depict Vulcan crafting the invisible links, while Venus and Mars continue, oblivious to his presence.